YuriyLisovskiy/xalwart-cli/README.md

 Install the xalwart tool with the command `go install github.com/YuriyLisovskiy/xalwart-cli/xalwart`.
 Go will automatically install it in your `$GOPATH/bin` directory which should be in your $PATH.

-Once installed you should have the `cobra` command available.
-Confirm by typing `cobra` at a command line.
+Once installed you should have the `xalwart` command available.
+Confirm by typing `xalwart` at a command line.

 ### Manual Download